ZOASR/lastfm-viewer-react/README.md

 }
 ```

-> [!WARNING] setting the `updateInterval` prop to a low number might subject your api key for termination, to avoid this just use a higher more reasonable number.
+> setting the `updateInterval` prop to a low number might subject your api key for termination, to avoid this just use a higher more reasonable number.